crmcog/sf-cog/docs/misc/2-license.md

 # License Information

-sf-monkey covers three different licenses.
+sf-cog covers three different licenses.

 ## MIT

-All code provided on the sf-monkey website is MIT licensed.
+All code provided on the sf-cog website is MIT licensed.

 The MIT License (MIT)